 Sunday June 2: Kettle Moraine Whitewater Lake Recreational Area

 Scenic loop options up to 60 miles

 Excitement builds as we head for the well known town of New Glarus.
 Founded in 1845, New Glarus was named after Canton of Glarus in Switzerland.
-In the early 1840's when failed crops created poverty in Glarus, 193 residents left for the new world seeking better times.
+In the early 1840's when failed crops created poverty in Glarus, 193 residents left for the New World seeking better times.
 They found their way to Wisconsin and bought two square miles of land along the little Sugar River for $1.25 an acre because the valley with its surrounding hilltops reminded them of home.
 Today, Swiss architecture abounds in New Glarus which has become known as "America's Little Switzerland."
 The town has many interesting places of Swiss origin to visit, has specialty shops and good restaurants and is surrounded by both beauty and scenic back roads to bike.
 Our home tonight is the Chalet Landhaus, a prominent New Glarus Swiss style landmark.
-Dinner tonight at New Glarus Hotel, a short walk just around the corner in downtown.
+Dinner tonight at Chalet Landhaus.

 2 Nights in New Glarus!

 Way back in PAW's 1st year, 1985, New Glarus served as an excellent location for a weekend tour that was well attended for about 20 years.
 Today, we are excited to have 2 nights in scenic & historic New Glarus on Old World Wisconsin.
 Our layover route features mileage options which include choice roads from our original routes.
 The area today remains unspoiled and lightly traveled, just like back in 1985.
 Cycle your choice of mileage and still have time to visit the New Glarus Brewery, just 1.5 miles from our hotel easily accessed by bicycle path directly behind hotel, or walk in town which is just around the corner.

 Dinner tonight on your own, plenty of excellent choices await in New Glarus!